assely/documentation/posttype.md

 <a name="updating-posts"></a>
 ### [Updating posts](#updating-posts)

-To update a post, you need to set new property values on retrived `Assely\Adapter\Post` instance, and then call `save` method.
+To update a post, you need to set new property values on retrieved `Assely\Adapter\Post` instance, and then call `save` method.

 ```php
 use App\Posttypes\Movies;